rabbitmq/rabbitmq-website/site/ssl.md

 ### <a id="tls-versions-server" class="anchor" href="#tls-versions-server"></a>

-To limit enabled TLS protocol versions, use the <code>versions</code> option.
+To limit enabled TLS protocol versions, use the `versions` option.

 Using the [classic config format](/configure.html#config-file):